shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Your spells are only limited by your imagination.
 At level 1, whenever you see another creature cast a spell in your bonded schools, you may use your reaction to automatically learn that spell, no matter what level it is.
 However, you must finish a long rest before you are able to first cast the new spell.

+# Bending Trick

+At level 2, you know a spell so well you can cast it with ease.
+Choose a spell you know and can safely cast.
+It becomes a Bending Trick for you.

+When you cast a Bending Trick, you can apply a Bond Affinity option to it and the Bending Trick costs 5 Spell Points less to cast, minimum 0.

+Whenever you level up, you can upgrade an additional spell into a Bending Trick, using the same rules.
+You may not downgrade a Bending Trick, and you may not replace a Bending Trick you know with a new Bending Trick.

+You may upgrade an existing Bending Trick again instead of choosing a new one, using the same rules.
+The benefits of a Bending Trick stack.
+For example, if you choose to upgrade the same spell 3 times, you can apply 3 Bond Affinity options to it, and it costs 15 Spell Points less to cast.

 # Bond Affinity

 At level 2, you gain affinity for spells in your bonded schools, manipulating them to your will.
 When you cast a Bending Trick spell in your bonded schools, you may spend extra spell points to choose a Bond Affinity option that you learned to apply to it: